ArcticStack/arcticstack/resources/documentation/vocabulary.rst

 Lets establish few common terms between us before going deeper in technical details.

-Some words are important in **BlueBanquise**.
+Some words are important in **ArcticStack**.
 Most of them are described here.

 Ansible vocabulary
 ==================